What does your favorite say about you? Could it be a touchstone for regional identity? Is it a source of foodie comfort?

 The simple meal’s 1762 debut is a familiar story.
 An English earl, by the name of Sandwich, directed his servant to slap some meat between two pieces of bread and serve him during a hot and heavy card game.

 Food historians suspect that the Earl of Sandwich had already been there and eaten that.
-He couldn’t have missed Greek and Turkish pita bread gyros during his frequent travels through eastern Mediterranean countries.
+During his frequent travels throughout eastern Mediterranean countries, he couldn’t have missed Greek and Turkish pita-bread gyros.

 We’ll give the Earl credit for unconsciously creating a culinary tradition that migrated around the world.
-By the 1800s, our young nation was collectively chowing down on buttered bread layered with cheese, small loaves stuffed with poached oysters and sliced biscuits and ham.
+By the 1800s, our young nation was collectively chowing down on sliced biscuits and ham, buttered bread layered with cheese, and small loaves stuffed with poached oysters.